 Art Gate is a portal to the art world.
 It is accessible anywhere, anytime.
 It opens a new, virtual world on top of the real world.

 Art belongs to everyone, but what happens when a museum or art gallery closes and the art becomes unreachable?

-The main gallery of Ateneum Art Museum is closed during March of 2020 for a light renovation.
+The main gallery of Ateneum Art Museum in Helsinki, Finland, was closed during March of 2020 for a light renovation.
 The museum decided to not let visitors or the artworks themselves suffer, so they created a virtual gallery where the art can be seen and admired for the duration of the renovation.

 Take a trip to the past with the technology of the future

 Bridging the gap between century-old painting and virtual technology, we have the Art Gate, accessible through your phone or tablet from wherever you are.

 “We are really excited to be able to explore the interface between centuries old paintings and ultramodern technology with the help of CreMA,” says Otso Kähönen, the Creative Director of Arilyn.